OpenLineage/OpenLineage/spec/OpenLineage.md

 ![Open Lineage model](OpenLineageModel.svg)

 - **Run Event**: an event describing an observed state of a job run.
-It is required to at least send one event for a START transition and a COMPLETE/FAIL/ABORT transition.
+It is required to at least send a START event and a COMPLETE/FAIL/ABORT event.
 Additional events are optional.

 - **Job**: a process definition that consumes and produces datasets (defined as its inputs and outputs).
 It is [identified by a unique name within a namespace](Naming.md#Jobs) (which is assigned to the scheduler starting the jobs).
 The *Job* evolves over time and this change is captured when the job runs.